 According to Antoine Galland, Aladdin was a Chinese, not an Arab.

 The story is set in China, and Aladdin is a Chinese youth.
-Most of the characters in this Middle Eastern tale are Muslims. and have Arabic names.
-The emperor in this tale seems more like a Muslim ruler than a Chinese emperor.
+Most of the characters in this Middle Eastern tale have Arabic names.
+The emperor in this tale seems more like an Arab ruler than a Chinese emperor.
 There is a Jewish merchant who cheats Aladdin after buying his wares, but there is no mention of Buddhists or Confucians.
-This suggests that the storyteller had only a sparse knowledge of China and did not know much geography.
+This suggests that the storyteller had only a sparse knowledge of China.
 He was unaware of the existence of the New World.
 To him, Aladdin’s “China” was “the Utter East” and the sorcerer’s homeland in the Maghreb (Northwest Africa) was “the Utter West”.